lyteword/chspurgeon-tod/volume-3/psalm-78.md

 **Verses 9, 67.** The backsliding of prominent believers.

-1\.The Lord's soldiers: who they were; belonging to God's chosen people; were distinguished by grace.
+1\.
+The Lord's soldiers: who they were; belonging to God's chosen people; were distinguished by grace.
 Ge 48:17-20.
 Strong by God's blessing.
 De 33:17.
 Honourable place among their brethren.
 Favoured with the tabernacle at Shiloh—Ps 78:60.

-2\.Their equipment: armour defensive and offensive; like that of others who triumphed.
+2\.
+Their equipment: armour defensive and offensive; like that of others who triumphed.

-3\.Their behaviour in battle: to turn back was traitorous, cowardly, dangerous, disastrous, dishonourable.
+3\.
+Their behaviour in battle: to turn back was traitorous, cowardly, dangerous, disastrous, dishonourable.

-4\.Their punishment—Ps 78:57.
+4\.
+Their punishment—Ps 78:57.
 Deprived of their special honour.
 Re 3:11. *C. D.*

 **Verses 10-11.** The gradations of sin: neglecting, rejecting, forgetting God. *C. D.*